tomisinteazer/SwegzExchange/README.md

-# Acesworldng
+# SwegzExchange

-## The official website of  Acesworld ng
+## The official website of swegz Exchange
-One of Nigeria’s leading investment firms.
-With our digital platform, investing is now simplified and you can invest safely without having to navigate the complex financial markets.

 ```bash
 # install dependencies